 Sales and marketing:

-As Vice President, Enterprise Learning Solutions, I’m currently responsible for the growth and development of enterprise client opportunities and strategic partnerships for Blatant Media and its flagship product, Absorb LMS.
+As Vice President, Enterprise Learning Solutions, I’m currently responsible for the growth and development of enterprise client opportunities and strategic partnerships for Absorb Software and its flagship product, Absorb LMS.
 Here are some of the reasons I’ve joined this fast-growing company.

 Prior to October 2011, I served as a senior level executive with Brandon Hall Group, formerly Brandon Hall Research (www.brandon-hall.com), a research and advisory services firm.
 Having joined Brandon Hall in 2000 as a learning and development analyst, I attained the position of CEO in 2007.

 During my 11-year tenure at Brandon Hall, I authored many reports and online knowledge bases about learning technologies that have helped hundreds of organizations pick the right solutions to meet their needs.
 I also delivered numerous live and virtual sessions on a wide range of topics including learning management and learning content management system selection, mobile learning, and virtual classrooms, among others.

 In February 2008, I was named a Technobabble 2.0 Top 100 Technology Analyst for my corporate blog, Analyzing Learning.
 I’ve also been a daily contributor to Brandon Hall’s group blog, Workplace Learning Today.
 This blog has been named one of Top 50 Human Resource Blogs by Evan Carmichael.
 We were rated first in the area of Talent Management.